parseword/nolovia/README.md

     include "/var/named/blackhole.conf";

-Restart bind with `service named restart` or `rndc reload` as appropriate for your system.
+Restart bind with `service named restart` or `rndc reload` as appropriate for your system, and make sure all the devices on your network are set to use your bind instance as their DNS server.

+Now see what breaks!
+Some sites you use might lose functionality because of server blocking.
+Edit the personal-whitelist.txt and personal-blacklist.txt files to tweak nolovia's generated lists to your liking, then run it again to create a new blackhole.conf file.
+Once you've worked out any kinks, consider setting up a weekly cron job to make an updated blackhole.conf, copy it to whever bind looks for it, and reload the name server.

 ## TODO: